degreepath/auditor/tests/snapshots/2015-16/major/theater.md

 - complete the “Acting” requirement
 - complete the “Tech” requirement
-- take THEAT 233 and THEAT 253 at least four times
+- take a combination of THEAT 233 and THEAT 253 at least four times

 ### Acting
 For this requirement, you must take THEAT 233 at least one time.